-• The seminar schedule is usually sent out towards the start of each semester; it is every Friday at noon.
+• The Departmental seminar schedule is usually sent out towards the start of each semester; it is every Friday at noon.
+There are, however, a variety of other seminars around campus that you may want to attend.

 Room Sign-ups:

 • If you need to use meeting Rooms A-201 or Seminar room A-108, these can be signed up for online here: http://scheduling.science.kent.edu.